quil/sketchbook-template/resources/quil/sketchbook_cljs/root/README.md

     $ clojure -M:cljs-compile --repl

-Or using figwheel-main for live reload on save:
+Or using figwheel-main for live reload on save after editing files in `src` or `resources/public/css`:

     $ clojure -M:fig -b dev --repl